 - For EU, allow 2 hours for the initial visit.
 Get there at opening (9.00am) if possible.
 Staff go for lunch from 11.30am-1.30pm.

-- You must only (at the time of writing) physically take your animal there once, the first time for the initial health examination
+- You must physically take your animal there once, the first time for the initial health examination.

 - If you are travelling to UK via Paris, say that UK is your final destination